bheisler/criterion.rs/README.md

 If your issues or pull requests have no response after a few days, feel free to ping me (@bheisler)

 For more details, see the [CONTRIBUTING.md file](https://github.com/japaric/criterion.rs/blob/master/CONTRIBUTING.md)

+## Compatibility Policy

+Criterion.<span></span>rs supports the last three stable minor releases of Rust.
+At time of writing, this means Rust 1.25 or later.
+Older versions may work, but are not tested or guaranteed.

+Currently, the oldest version of Rust believed to work is 1.23.
+Future versions of Criterion.rs may break support for such old versions, and this will not be considered a breaking change.
+If you require Criterion.<span></span>rs to work on old versions of Rust, you will need to stick to a specific patch version of Criterion.<span></span>rs.

 ### Maintenance